annetutil/annet/docs/usage/tutorial.rst

   export PATH=$PATH:$GOPATH/bin
   go install github.com/annetutil/gnetcli/cmd/gnetcli_server@latest

-Annet configuration
+Annet Configuration
 -------------------

-Annet will work with devices and netbox, for that reason we should define:
+Annet interacts with devices and Netbox, so we need to define:

-1. Device credentials, we use annet:annet for lab environment.
+1. Device credentials.
+For the lab environment, we use ``annet:annet``.
-2. Netbox token.
-Open netbox and go to **Admins/API Tokens**, add new one for user annet.
+2. A Netbox token.
+Open Netbox, go to **Admins/API Tokens**, and add a new token for the user ``annet``.

 .. code:: bash